DominicReneSchu/RFT/en/facts/docs/society/political_resonance.md

 ---

+## 4. Examples of Systemic Shifts

+The systemic shift in political resonance spaces can be illustrated by examining different forms of political systems:

+- In parliamentary democracies, the effectiveness of collective decision-making processes increasingly shifts toward individual, media-exposed personalities—party leaders, top candidates, or prime ministers become symbolic figures, while the actual group resonance recedes behind staged performances, talk show appearances, and personalized narratives.
+The diversity of the resonance field shrinks into the media projection surface of isolated actors.

+- In presidential systems, media resonance concentrates on the executive, particularly on the office of the president.
+The deliberative polyphony of collective decision spaces is pushed aside in favor of heroic solo performances, crisis communication, and symbolic images of leadership.
+The resonance space is transformed into a stage for executive performance.

+- In autocratic systems, media resonance is deliberately and centrally controlled—by state media, censorship, and orchestrated public spheres.
+Yet the structural pattern remains invariant: Visibility decides what is deemed relevant, legitimate, or worthy of discourse.
+Here, too, the decision-making field is defined by projection and symbolic representation, reducing the resonance system to controllable partial aspects.

+Across all systems:
+The structure of political decision-making is increasingly shaped by the **attention economy and symbolic politics**.
+Regardless of the formal organizational model, the focus shifts from collective, emergent solution generation toward media visibility, performative self-presentation, and selective representation.
+The resonance rule remains effective—but access to the decision field is systematically channeled and limited by the regime of visibility.

+---

+## 5. Resonance Field Theory: Systemic Differentiation

+A fully functional political resonance system is based on a clear systemic separation between the **resonance space** and the **projection space**.
+The resonance space is the internal solution process—here, collective intelligence, controversial deliberation, implicit dynamics, and emergent synergies unfold.
+All group members—explicit and implicit, visible and invisible, present and absent—contribute to the process of solution generation through their relations and resonance effects within the resonance space.

+The **projection space**, by contrast, is the external communication surface: Only after collective negotiation is concluded are results, narratives, and decisions communicated outward, made visible, and symbolically condensed.
+Only this functional separation enables the group to unfold its emergent problem-solving capacity without being constantly fragmented by external expectations, attention pressure, or staging logic.

+**Media** have a clearly defined role in this model: They are not part of the internal decision field and do not participate in the resonance space, but function as a critical instance of reflection on the concluded decision-making process.
+Their role is to foster transparency, traceability, and plural reflection—not to determine the internal dynamics themselves or to steer the process through projection.

+The complete resonance field remains effective at all times—regardless of which aspects are projected, staged, or omitted by the media.
+The resonance rule applies: The systemic effectiveness of a political field is not determined by media visibility logic, but by the comprehensive interconnection of all actors and structures within the internal resonance space.

+---

 ## 6. Personal Resonance Experience in Political Resonance Fields

 Personal experience in political groups such as WerteUnion or dieBasis illustrates the systemic fundamental contradiction that structurally manifests within political resonance fields: